lelutin/puppet-asterisk/README.md

 special functionality.
 The `asterisk::feature` defined type helps you configuring such features.
 The `options` parameter is mandatory.

-Define features that are contained within feature group "myfeaturegroup":
+Define features that are contained within feature group `myfeaturegroup`:

 ```puppet
 $ft_options = {